KeyErrorFinn/rpuk-park-ranger-bills/README.md

     - Log Input tab: inputting the bill data and copying the output
     - Sheet Input tab: inputting the google sheet data (Name, Bill, Days active, Contact number)
   - A small box for changing the custom message that gets generated for each person (BOTTOM)
-- Middle
+- Right
   - A big box that displays each person with information such as:
+    - Hunting Shack & Job incomes
-    - Whether they are a Ranger
+    - Ranger Tag
     - Name
     - Bill amount
     - *ONCE GIVEN SHEET INPUT AND GENERATED:*